 DIY install, upgrades, problem ID, etc. etc. etc.

 With gen 2 monitoring, everything is manual.
 Implementation and upgrades, discovery, problem identification, business impact and root cause; it’s all do-it-yourself.
 You could handle that when application environments were simpler, but there is a reason most companies are only monitoring only their 5-10% most critical applications – it’s too hard!

 Container?
 What’s a container?

-It just doesn’t work for your new enterprise cloud
+It just doesn’t work for your new cloud

-The new enterprise cloud is all about agility, innovation and time-to-market.
+The new cloud is all about agility, innovation, and time-to-market.
 That means DevOps teams deploying containers and microservices running in a hybrid, multi-cloud environment that must be production-grade and scalable.
 Gen 2 monitoring is simply not designed for this world, and it won’t work.

 If these warning signs sound familiar to you, it might be time to look into an automated, AI-powered, all-in-one, gen 3 monitoring solution.
 Dynatrace is the only monitoring solution that was designed and built specifically for the new cloud.
 That’s why so many customers are switching to Dynatrace from gen 2 tools like AppD or New Relic.